matteo-rizzo/cctcc/README.md

 The `auxiliary/utils.py` file features two functions:

-* `get_device`: instantiates the Torch device (i.e., either CPU or GPU) for training and testing.
-The device type can be edited to the corresponding global variable at the top of the file.
+* `get_device`: instantiates the Torch DEVICE (i.e., either CPU or GPU) for training and testing.
+The DEVICE type can be edited to the corresponding global variable at the top of the file.
 * `make_deterministic`: sets the random seed.
 Note that models have been trained using a mix of Tesla P100 and NVidia GeForce GTX 1080 Ti GPUs from local lab equipment and cloud services.
 Please refer to